Samuel B. Mosher

-History
+Early life

 Mosher was born in Carthage, New York to Henry Miles Mosher and Etta Barlow Mosher.
 Henry was a hardware merchant who later, in California, was part of an unsuccessful oil venture.
 Samuel contracted polio young, but was noted later in life for his physical vigor.
 His doctors recommended that the family move to California.
 Mosher obtained a degree in agriculture from University of California, Berkeley in 1916 and tried his hand at citrus farming.
 This was not successful.

+Career in oil

 At the time, California was a center of oil exploration and production.
 In early 1920s, a large oil field was found at Signal Hill near Long Beach.
 Great quantities of associated petroleum gas (APG) was flared (burned) at such locations.
 Mosher read a government publication about "absorption" of natural gasoline vapor present in APG and in 1921, with partners, created a device to produce the substance, a high volatility liquid typically blended into refined gasoline.
 He was staked by $4000 from his parents (around $75,000 in 2025 terms).
 Mosher offered a 33% royalty to any oil producer that would let him run its APG through his device.
 The business was called Signal Gasoline.
 After a falling-out with his original partners in 1924, the business remained under Mosher-family control for the rest of Mosher's life.

 The company benefitted from a close relationship with Standard Oil of California (today's Chevron Corporation).
 In 1925, for instance, Signal entered into a five-year agreement where Standard agreed to take all of Signal's natural gasoline.
 Signal expanded into oil production in 1928, becoming Signal Oil and Gas.
 In 1931, Signal signed a 10-year agreement with Standard whereby Standard took all of Signal's oil and natural gasoline and supplied Standard with refined products in return.
 This arrangement would last until the end of 1957.
 The company developed its own retail gasoline stations under the Signal brand and during the early years of the Great Depression bet heavily on US recovery, expanding to Oregon and Washington.
 In 1947, in another agreement with Standard, Signal exited the retail business by selling Standard the Signal retail brand.

 Signal was a pioneer of directional drilling, using so-called "whipstock" wells to source offshore oil from tideland locations in coastal California such as Long Beach, Santa Barbara and Huntington Beach.
 In pursuit of such business, Signal acquired Rancho Dos Pueblos in 1943, which it used as a drilling site.
 The location became Mosher's home, and he established the Dos Pueblos Orchid Company, becoming a leading grower of orchids.
 As an outgrowth of its directional drilling business, Signal became adept at low-impact drilling and oil recovery, later successfully sourcing oil without noise or odor from such locations as a Cheviot Hills country club in Los Angeles.